zakaseb/SW_POC/README.md

 ### 4. Create Required Directories

-Ensure that the `document_store/pdfs/` directory exists.
+Ensure that the `document_store/pdfs/` directory exists for storing uploaded PDFs.
 If not, create it:

 - **Windows:**